Policies & Procedures

 At Thursday Connection our teachers offer rich courses with great opportunities for learning.
 Homework is an integral part of this education process.
 If your students are not prepared for class, it is a hindrance not only to your student’s learning process but also to the entire class, who is now ahead of the student.

 Middle and high school courses require more of the students than those for younger children.
 The parent, as the teacher-of-record, is completely responsible to be sure that their student has finished all homework well.
 The teachers’ syllabi are provided to assist you in this task; familiarize yourself with what each class will require by a thorough reading of each syllabus and communication with the teacher as necessary for your understanding.
-Some of our teachers are using Engrade to help in communicating with you, as well.
+All of our high school teachers use online platforms to communicate assignments, notifications, and grades.

 If a teacher feels that assignments are not being done and that the student’s lack of preparation is a hindrance to the class, we reserve the right to ask the child to withdraw from the class for the rest of the semester.
 In this case, no further monies will be due.
 Grades will be emailed at semester end to the email address on record.